 **New York Arrival Of Gov Oatka Interurban Car Station 1900s Real Photo Postcard**

 This postcard, dated April 9, 1907, captures a scene at Oatka, likely a station along an interurban railway line in the United States.
 Interurban railways, which reached their peak popularity in the early 20th century, were electric streetcar-like trains designed to connect cities and rural towns, offering a faster and more efficient mode of regional travel than traditional horse-drawn transport or earlier steam railroads for local trips.
-The simple station building, identifiable by the OATKA sign, served as a crucial hub for the local community.
+The simple station building, identifiable by the "OATKA" sign, served as a crucial hub for the local community.

 Real Photo PostcardRPPCOatka New YorkOatka NYElectric Trolley CarInterurban Train CarRailroad Station DepotHorse Drawn CarriageCrowd People GatheringArrival Governor HughesApril 9 1907Transportation HistoryEarly 20th CenturySmall Town Scene